LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/studio.rst

 If you select the *Headers* tab in the response pane, you see the API satisfied our ``Accept`` request header and provided the response in ``application/json`` format.

 .. figure:: figures/response-headers.png
-   :alt: Postman response headers
+   :alt: Postman close up view of response headers tab opened

-   Postman response headers
+   Postman close up view of response headers tab opened

 .. admonition:: Note